eagles-project/skywalker/docs/input.md

 above for a scalar list:

 * The list contains 3 sub-lists
-* The each value in the first list is less than the corresponding value in the second list
+* Each value in the first list is less than the corresponding value in the second list
-* The each value in the third list is less than the corresponding value in the second list
+* Each value in the third list is less than the corresponding value in the second list

-All other lists are interpreted as a list containing 3 lists.
+All other lists are interpreted as lists containing 3 lists.

 Use array-valued parameters with caution.